 Nova Scotia Roads & Driver Safety

-The provincial government of Nova Scotia initiated the ‘1-meter rule’ in 2011 with Bill 93 which is a unique legislation in Canada.
+The provincial government of Nova Scotia initiated the ‘1-meter rule’ in 2011 with Bill 93 which is unique legislation in Canada.
 This is the only province in Canada with this traffic legislation.
 As per this rule, the drivers have to allow at least 1 m clearance while driving past a cyclist on the road.
 The cyclists are also expected to ride in a single file and not spread out on the road while cycling.
 They are also expected to ride only on the right side of the road in designated bike lanes.
 The purpose of this rule is to encourage road sharing by different users in a safe manner including drivers and cyclists.
-There are also about 12 new signs in the highways to remind cyclists to slow down as this will promote road safety.
+There are also about 12 new signs on the highways to remind cyclists to slow down as this will promote road safety.

 Several government agencies have partnered together to improve road safety in Nova Scotia at the provincial level.
 This responsibility is mainly shared between the department of transportation and infrastructural renewal together with Service Nova Scotia and Municipal Relations.
-They deliver road safety program effectively for better traffic control.
-The province also reports road safety events for monitoring purpose.
+They deliver road safety programs effectively for better traffic control.
+The province also reports road safety events for monitoring purposes.
 Federal reports are also produced to look at existing road issues in the province.
 This helps to provide solutions by improving Nova Scotia road structure and development.

 Nova Scotia Traffic Safety Plan